PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Preliminaries

 Here, $u(x)$ is the ground truth solution of the problem on the boundary.
 Note that, for $x$ on the boundary, it can be included in both $\mathcal{L}_\Omega(\theta)$ and $\mathcal{L}_{\partial\Omega}(\theta)$.
 Denote $r(x; \theta)=|\mathcal{A}(x; u(x;\theta))|$ as the approximation residual of the PINN.
 The above $L^2$-norm is defined as

 where $\omega(x)$ is the prior distribution of the problem.

 In the actual neural network training scheme, the optimization problem (\ref{eq:nn_opt}) is reconstructed following a supervised learning framework.
-Instead of the directly calculated on entire $\Omega$, the loss function is approximated on a training dataset which is collected following the prior distribution on $\Omega$.
+Instead of being directly calculated on the entire $\Omega$, the loss function is approximated using a training dataset collected according to the prior distribution on $\Omega$.
 The training dataset consists of collocation points $\mathcal{D}=\{s^{(n)}\}_{n=1}^{N}$ and boundary points $\mathcal{D}_b=\{s_b^{(n)}\}_{n=1}^{N_b}$.
-The loss function is the empirical risk on the training dataset, i.e.,
+The loss function is the empirical risk calculated on the training dataset, i.e.,

 where